 Behavioural Analysis 2020

-The threat to sporting, music and other large-scale entertainment venues, transportation networks, retail parks, hotels, museums, tourist attractions and crowded spaces is becoming increasingly complex and diverse.
-Accordingly, the security industry needs to evolve to protect itself from terrorist, criminal and other forms of attack and those working in the industry must acquire the necessary skill sets to detect the subtle signs of negative intent and learn how to deal with the threat accordingly.
+Accordingly, the security industry needs to evolve to protect itself from terrorist, criminal and other forms of attack.
+Those working in the industry must acquire the necessary skill sets to detect the subtle signs of negative intent, and learn how to deal with the threat accordingly.

 In line with previous events, the third edition of the conference will deliver practical insights into the behavioural analysis techniques used to identify individuals with negative intent.
-The conference will allow delegates to develop their knowledge of behavioural analysis by hearing presentations from the leading experts in the security industry.
+It will allow delegates to develop their knowledge of behavioural analysis through presentations from the leading experts in the security industry.

 Below are some of the benefits of attending this conference: